-Herbert Archive contains a variety of documents that are linked to the Collection: artists’ books, editions, invitation cards for exhibitions, catalogues and publications, posters, magazines, pictures, audio recordings and videos.
+The archive of Herbert Foundation contains a variety of documents that are linked to the collection: artists’ books, editions, invitation cards for exhibitions, catalogues and publications, posters, magazines, pictures, audio recordings and videos.

-Even though documents are often situated within the margins of the artists’ practice, their importance should not be underestimated.
-Just like the actual artworks, documents give expression to the vision and social position of the artist.
-Examples hereof are the Magazine Sculpture of Gilbert & George in Studio International (1970), the books Statements by Lawrence Weiner (1968) and Reconstructed History by Mike Kelley (1991), the texts of Daniel Buren and Art & Language or the artists’ books of Marcel Broodthaers and Martin Kippenberger.
-In relation to the artworks, these documents enrich the oeuvre of the artist substantially.
+Even though printed matter is often situated within the margins of the artists’ practice, their importance should not be underestimated.
+Just like the actual artworks, documents give expression to their vision and social position.
+Examples hereof are the Magazine Sculpture of Gilbert & George in Studio International (1970), the books STATEMENTS (1968) by Lawrence Weiner and Reconstructed History (1991) by Mike Kelley, the texts of Daniel Buren and Art & Language or the artists’ books of Marcel Broodthaers and Martin Kippenberger.
+In relation to the artworks, printed matter offers an essentail deepening the artist’s oeuvre.

 M.Broodthaers, La Conquête de l’espace.
 Atlas à l’usage des artistes et des militaires, Brussels, 1975

-Apart from offering a substantive framework to the artworks, the importance of the Archive is situated on a broader level as well.
-Exhibition catalogues, (art)critical publications and magazines such as Studio International, Avalanche or Interfunktionen, provide the possibility to gain insight into the social and artistic context around the years 1960 until 2000, which surpass the boundaries of the Herbert Collection.
-The evolution of the art market, the relationship between the private and public domain or the practice of museums, can be reflected upon from a broader perspective via these documents.
+Apart from offering a substantive framework to the artworks, the importance of the archive is situated on a broader level as well.
+Exhibition catalogues, (art)critical publications and magazines such as Studio International, Avalanche or Interfunktionen, provide the possibility to gain insight into the social and artistic context around the years 1960 until 2000, which surpass the boundaries of the Herbert collection.
+The evolution of the art market, the relationship between the private and public domain or the practice of museums, can be reflected upon from a broader perspective via archival documents.

-To conclude, the Archive also functions as the memory of the Collection and its realisation.
+To conclude, the archive also functions as the memory of the collection and its realisation.
 The documents emphasise the coherence of the Collection as a subjective whole and reflect the encounters, discussions, choices and considerations of the collectors.
-Some artists that are not part of the Collection, such as Bas Jan Ader, Dieter Roth, James Lee Byars, Günter Brus, Robert Smithson and Richard Prince, are just as well represented by these documents.
-The Archive thus completes the Collection Imaginaire or ‘utopic collection’ that the collectors have in mind.
-This Collection Imaginaire is incomplete by definition, and therefore, the Archive, just like the Collection, stays in progress.

 The archive of Herbert Foundation, Raas van Gaverestraat, 2005